berkandemirel/fashion-zero-shot-detection-dataset/README.md

 ### Details:

 Fashion-ZSD is a toy dataset that we generate for evaluation of ZSD methods, based on the [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) dataset.
 Fashion-MNIST originally consists of Zalando’s article images with associated labels.
 This dataset contains 70,000 grayscale images of size 28x28, and 10 classes.
 For Zero-shot detection task, we split the dataset into two disjoint sets; seven classes are used in training and three classes are used as the unseen test classes.

-The dataset consists of images from four different scenarios.
-From left-to-right in image, (a)full objects only, (b)partial occlusions, (c)clutter regions included, and (d)a scene withboth partial occlusions and clutter regions.
-Ground truth object regions are shown with green and noise regions are shown in red boxes.
+We generate multi-object images such that there are three different objects in each image.
+Randomly cropped objects are utilized to create clutter regions.
+As shown in Figure, we consider four scenarios: no noise or occlusion, scenes with partial occlusions, those with clutter, and, finally scenes with both partial occlusions and clutter regions.
+8000 images of the resulting 16333 training images are held out for validation purposes.
+As a result, we obtain the Fashion-ZSD dataset with 8333 training, 8000 validation and 6999 test images.
+In the image below, ground truth object regions are shown with green and noise regions are shown in red boxes.

 <p align="center">
 <img src="data.png" align="center" width="500px" height="150px"/>